StuartSmith/WfFileWatcherAndTransfer/README.md

         - \20190402
         - \20190403

-- **NUmberofDaysToKeepLogFiles:** Under the service there is a folder called Logs that stores a log file for each day there service has run.Example Value: 7
+- **NumberofDaysToKeepLogFiles:** Under the service there is a folder called **Logs** that stores a log file for each day the service has run.
+Example Value: 7